Plan your visit

 Wheelchair, rollator walker or mobility scooter

-NEMO is wheelchair, rollator walker and mobility scooter friendly, except for the rooftop square.
 Lifts are provided throughout the museum.
-In the laboratory, one of the worktables is easily height-adjustable.
+In the Laboratory, one of the worktables is easily height-adjustable.
 Please feel free to approach a member of staff during your visit should you have any questions or need assistance.
-We’re happy to help.

 Accessible toilets